Year 10

 Maths Selection

-- Foundation: suits students who plan to study VCE Foundation Mathematics/VCAL Numeracy or no Maths in Year 11.
+• Foundation: suits students who plan to study VCE Foundation Mathematics/VM or SBAT Numeracy or no Maths in Year 11 (Please note VM and SBAT students must select a Maths / Numeracy in Year 11)

-- Methods: suits students who plan to study VCE Mathematical Methods and Specialist Mathematics.
+• Methods: suits students who plan to study VCE Mathematical Methods.

 If students or their parents have any questions about subject selections they should discuss these with their Learning Mentor.